KyleKing/recipes/docs/breakfast/eggs_benedict.md

 - *In parallel to the Hollandaise step...*
 - Cook Canadian bacon or ham (or bacon) in a medium skillet over medium–high heat until golden brown and just crisp at the edges, about 6 minutes.
 - Poach the eggs:
     - Bring a large pot of water to a boil, then reduce to low.
-Add 1 tbsp of vinegar
+Add 1 Tbsp of vinegar
     - Over a small bowl, crack the egg in a fine mesh sieve to let the liquidy part drain, then transfer the remaining yolk and white to a small bowl and pour into the pot
     - Cook for 3 minutes and remove with a slotted spoon
 - Thoroughly toast the English muffins until crisp and golden brown--they will need to be sturdy